Th0masAndy/CCS26B-AE/claims/claim1/claim.md

 # Claim 1: protocol correctness

-We claim that **all 16 implemented one-sided FPSI modes recover the exact fuzzy intersection on the generated matching-boundary cases**, in addition to passing the planted-match smoke suite.

-## Matching-boundary coverage
+We claim that **the implemented protocols correctly compute fuzzy private set
+intersection: they output all sender elements that are close to the receiver set**.

+## Correctness test cases

 Inputs are nonempty sets of unsigned integer points satisfying the selected protocol's one-sided assumption.
-These tests concern matching behavior, not invalid inputs or integer-domain limits.
+These tests focus on correct matching behavior, especially at and around the distance threshold; they do not cover invalid inputs or integer-domain limits.

-We construct the following matching-boundary cases:
+We construct the following cases:

 - No matches and full intersections, including exact and fuzzy matches.
 - Distances `delta-1`, `delta`, and `delta+1`: match, match, and no match.